Training Requirements for Animal Users

 - Species-specific training modules in CITI (see CITI section for instructions) may be suggested or required by the PI.

-- Investigators who have taken CITI or Tier One training are eligible to take the CITI refresher course when their prior training expires.
+- Investigators who have taken CITI or Tier One training are required to take the CITI refresher course when their prior training expires.

 IMPORTANT!
-Individuals cannot be approved on a PI’s AUP until they have completed their CITI training.
+Individuals cannot be added on a PI’s AUP until they have completed their CITI training and OHSS Risk Assessment.

 - Working Safely with Nonhuman Primates is a mandatory presentation for all individuals working with or around nonhuman primates (NHPs).
-This training is provided by OLAC on a monthly basis and covers the basic principles of working safely with NHPs with a specific focus on the Herpes B virus.
+This training is provided by OLAC and covers the basic principles of working safely with NHPs with a specific focus on the Herpes B virus.

-- This annual training must be received prior to entering a room with NHPs.
+- This annual training must be completed prior to entering a room with NHPs.
 Visitors (including inspectors), who are accompanied by OLAC personnel, may have an abbreviated training to include basic safety practices.

 - Training on certain procedures.